-There is a wide range of professional career coaches and job search experts.
-You can find someone on Fiverr who charges five dollars to update your resume and LinkedIn profile (that is how I started my business) or you can invest tens of thousands of dollars with a super-sophisticated executive coach.
+For starters, what should you expect to pay for a career coach?
+The cost of a career coach can vary dramatically since there is a wide range of professional coaches and job search experts.
+You can find someone on an online marketplace who charges five dollars to update your resume and LinkedIn profile or you can invest tens of thousands of dollars with a super-sophisticated executive coach.

 5 Considerations When Deciding How Much To Invest In Career Coaching

 Below are five items to keep in mind when it comes to deciding how much to invest in a professional career coach.

 Your experience is one of the top indicators that will determine how much it will cost to work with a high-quality career coach.
 A newer career coach may meet your needs if you have fewer than five years of work history, but if you are an executive with a decade or two of leadership experience, an inexperienced career coach will be unable to support you with the distinct challenges facing a seasoned business leader.
 As a result, you will want to partner with a more experienced career coach.

 Note: If you are considering an on-demand career coaching service, ask yourself whether you are willing to place the future of your career in the hands of someone who is juggling 30+ clients per week.

 Besides your years of experience, the position you are targeting is one of the most significant considerations when it comes to how much to invest in coaching.
 Students and recent graduates with simpler careers may opt for a less experienced — and typically less expensive — career coach.
 Conversely, supporting the career of a professional in transition, senior manager, or executive takes a much different skill set and requires the experience of an expert coach with a unique, specific lens.